spiside/docker-luigi/README.md

 (docker-engine >= 0.10.0) and docker-compose.
 If you already have these installed, you can skip to [Getting Started](#getting-started).

+Luigi is set to version 2.4.0 using Python 3.5.2.

 ### Setting up Docker